fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 13.1.1 =
+Now saves latitude and longitude coordinates with location term addresses when they are fetched from OpenStreetMap.org for use in the Map widget.
+Enables more than one Map widget to appear on the same page.
+Bug fix in the Hours widget.

 = 13.1.0 =
 Contains bug fixes and adds a new maps widget called Map that succeeds the Google Map widget.
 Google deprecated the API upon which the Google Map widget is built, and has indicated it will cease working any day.
 The new widget is built on leaflet.js and uses map tiles/imagery from MapBox.